THE LONGPATH TEAM

 Founder & Executive Director

 Ari Wallach is the founder and Executive Director of Longpath Labs.
 Ari is the author of Longpath: Becoming the Great Ancestors Our Future Needs by HarperOne.
 Previously he was the CEO of Synthesis Corp. and the host of Fast Company Futures with Ari Wallach.
 Synthesis Corp. worked with governments, NGOs, foundations, and select corporations to discover new ways to drive innovation, rethink business models and improve top-line pro-social metrics.
 Recent clients included: Pew Research Center, CNN, Ford Foundation, UNHCR (UN Refugee Agency), Auburn Theological Seminary, the US Department of State, and the NRDC.
-Ari is the creator of 2008's The Great Schlep with Sarah Silverman, taught as Adjunct Associate Professor at Columbia University - School of International and Public Affairs (SIPA), and a graduate of UC Berkeley with a degree in Peace and Conflict Studies.
+Ari is the co-creator of 2008's The Great Schlep with Sarah Silverman, taught as Adjunct Associate Professor at Columbia University - School of International and Public Affairs (SIPA), and is a graduate of UC Berkeley with a degree in Peace and Conflict Studies.
 He is a recipient of the the UC President's Undergraduate Fellowship and was a 2003 Coro Fellow.

 Director of Research